sdegutis/Novo-Cantico/app/model/blog/posts/2022-02-21-the-problem-with-routers.md

 So I thought of what are the purposes of routes:

 1. To tie one of my TypeScript functions to a unique handle accessible from the outside world.
-2. To give the user (or more likely SEO and crawlers) some basic indication of what what function does.
+2. To give the user (or more likely SEO crawlers) some basic indication of what that function does.

 Because of this, Novo Cantico uses a *push-based* technique for routing, similar to static site generators.
 The router is just a map of method & path (e.g. `GET /`) to a function.